School Health Educators

 BrainPOP

 BrainPOP is a commercial site but an especially engaging one--movies, experiments, etc. about blood, cells, hair.
-It is suitable for ages 6-14 but it does include sensitive topics about diseases like cancer.
-Brainpop presents animated movies for 25 or so health topics for younger children.
-Since health science materials for younger children are not so… learn more
+It is suitable for ages 6-14 but it does include sensitive topics… learn more

 resource URL thumbnail